Kirill Pankov

 Kirill Pankov is a visually impaired Uzbekistani Paralympic swimmer.
+He is a silver medalist at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.

+Career

-He represented Uzbekistan at the 2012 Summer Paralympics and at the 2016 Summer Paralympics.
+He represented Uzbekistan at the 2012 and 2016 Summer Paralympics.
 He won one medal: the silver medal in the men's 100 metre butterfly S13 event at the 2016 Summer Paralympics.

 He is trained by his father.